Megabyteceer/thing-editor/readme.md

 ## Installation

 Please check if you have latest **nodejs**, **npm**, **chrome**, and **ffmpeg** on your computer, **before installlation**.
-Use next script to install editor and example project.
+Use next script with administrator rights, to install editor and example project.
 After succesfull installation editor should start automaticly as chrome page.
 To start editor manually use **npm start** in **thing-editor** folder

 ```

+#administrator's rights is required to make symlinks

 mkdir game_editor_here
 cd game_editor_here